2003100127/mclumi/docs/tutorial/Quick start.md

   <figcaption><strong>Fig</strong> 2.
 Statistics of UMI deduplication using mclUMI</figcaption>
 </figure>

-!!! success
+!!! success "Comparison of *`Directional`* between mclUMI and UMI-tools"

     The directional algorithm in the UMI-tools suite has been reported to achieve the best expectancy in identifying PCR duplicates.
 In mclUMI, we re-implemented the directional method to familiarize ourselves with the UMI deduplication and ensure our further optimization work based on the correct path.
 We then proposed a more flexible method based on Markov clustering.
-What does the output of the directional module in both UMI-tools and mclUMI look like? **The same!** Please see below.
+What does the output of the directional module in both UMI-tools (see also [the results](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html)) and mclUMI look like? **The same!** Please see below.

 <figure markdown="span">
   ![Image title](../../img/mcl/ave_ed.jpg){ width="800" }